 “The sections I have walked are breathtaking,” she says.

-Stage two of Grampians Peaks Trail is due for completion in December 2020.
+The full Grampians Peaks Trail is due for completion in Autumn 2021.
+Four new day-walk sessions will open over the summer.
 Visit stage one and book a camp site here.